microsoft/botframework-solutions/docs/_docs/reference/skills/experimental.md

 ## Weather Skill

 The Weather skill provides a basic Skill that integrates with [AccuWeather](https://developer.accuweather.com) to demonstrate how a weather experience can be integrated into a Virtual Assistant.
-Provide an API key from [AccuWeather Getting Started](https://developer.accuweather.com/getting-started) in the appsettings to configure the Skill.
+Provide an API key from [AccuWeather Getting Started](https://developer.accuweather.com/getting-started) in the appsettings to configure the skill.

+## Music Skill

+The Music skill integrates with [Spotify](https://developer.spotify.com/documentation/web-api/libraries/) to look up playlists and artists and open via the Spotify app.
+Provide credentials after you [create a Spotify client](https://developer.spotify.com/dashboard/) in the appsettings to configure the skill.

 ## Experimental Skill Deployment